OfficeDev/VBA-content/VBA/Visio-VBA/articles/shape-autoconnect-method-visio.md

 For the ToShape parameter, pass the **Shape** object to which you want to draw the connection.

-For the PlacementDir parameter, pass a value from the **VisAutoConnectDir** enumeration to specify the connection direction?that is, where to locate the connected shape with respect to the primary shape.
+For the PlacementDir parameter, pass a value from the **VisAutoConnectDir** enumeration to specify the connection direction - that is, where to locate the connected shape with respect to the primary shape.
 Possible values for PlacementDir are as follows.